-III.9.2.
+III.6.2.
 Exotic Higgs boson decays

 The 125 GeV Higgs boson not only serves as a probe for potential dark matter candidates, but also to search for other exotic particles arising from fields associated with a low-mass hidden sector.
-Such hidden sectors are composed of fields that are singlets under the SM group $SU(3) \times SU(2) \times U(1)$.
-These models are referred to as hidden valley models [190, 191].
+Such hidden sectors are composed of fields that are singlets under the SM gauge group SU(3) × SU(2) × U(1).
+These models are referred to as hidden valley models [224, 225].
 Since a light Higgs boson is a particle with a narrow width, even modest couplings to new states can give rise to a significant modification of Higgs phenomenology through exotic decays.
-Simple hidden valley models exist in which the Higgs boson decays to an invisible fundamental particle, which has a long lifetime to decay back to SM particles through small mixings with the SM Higgs boson; Ref.
-[191] describes an example.
+Simple hidden valley models exist in which the Higgs boson decays to an invisible fundamental particle, which has a long lifetime to decay back to SM particles through a small mixing with the SM Higgs boson; Reference [225] describes an example.
 The Higgs boson may also decay to a pair of hidden valley "v-quarks," which subsequently hadronize in the hidden sector, forming "v-mesons."
 These mesons often prefer to decay to the heaviest state kinematically available, so that a possible signature is $H \to 4b$.
 Some of the v-mesons may be stable, implying a mixed missing energy plus heavy flavor final state.
-In other cases, the v-mesons may decay to leptons, implying the presence of low mass lepton resonances in high- H_T events [192].
-Other scenarios have been studied [193] in which Higgs bosons decay predominantly into light hidden sector particles, either directly, or through light SUSY states, and with subsequent cascades that increase the multiplicity of hidden sector particles.
+In other cases, the v-mesons may decay to leptons, implying the presence of low mass lepton resonances in high- H_T events [226].

+Other scenarios have been studied [227] in which Higgs bosons decay predominantly into light hidden sector particles, either directly, or through light SUSY states, and with subsequent cascades that increase the multiplicity of hidden sector particles.
 In such scenarios, the high multiplicity hidden sector particles, after decaying back into the SM, appear in the detector as clusters of collimated leptons known as lepton jets.

 A variety of models have been investigated searching for final states involving dark photons and hidden valley scalars.
-The resulting topologies searched for are prompt electron jets in the WH production process [194], displaced muonic jets [195], four muons final state, and long lived weakly interacting particles [196].
-The latter occur not only in hidden valley scenarios, but also in gauge-mediated extensions of the minimal supersymmetric standard model (MSSM), the MSSM with R-parity violation, and inelastic dark matter [197].
-Finally the CMS collaboration has performed a search for pair production of light bosons [198].
+The resulting topologies searched for are prompt electron jets in the WH production process [228], displaced muonic jets [229], four muons final state, and long lived weakly interacting particles [230].
+The latter occur not only in hidden valley scenarios, but also in gauge-mediated extensions of the minimal supersymmetric standard model (MSSM), the MSSM with R-parity violation, and inelastic dark matter [231].
+Finally the CMS collaboration has performed a search for pair production of light bosons [232].
 Such a scenario can occur in supersymmetric models with additional hidden (or dark) valleys.